Mount Martha

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 115 trips per day across all routes, equating to approximately 10 weekly trips per individual stop.
+The service frequency averages 115 trips per day across all routes, equating to roughly 10 weekly trips per individual stop.

 Frequently Asked Questions - Transport